NOAA-GSL/ExascaleWorkflowSandbox/docs/quickstart.rst

 1. Installed Chiltepin (see :doc:`installation`)
 2. Access to an HPC system (or use local execution for testing)
-3. A web browser for Globus authentication
+3. A `Globus account <https://www.globus.org/>`_ and a web browser for Globus authentication

 Complete Workflow Example
 --------------------------